Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

+In the kagom\'{e} case, the hexagons can also possess non-trivial fluxes.
+However, we can restrict the effective TRSB coupling for the conduction electrons to the lowest order in $ J_K$, which corresponds to considering only the fluxes of the triangles.

-The chiral interactions appearing in $H_{\text{chiral}} $ have a six-fermion form, which can be decoupled by a HS transformation.
-The details are given in the Supplementary Material.
+The chiral interactions in $H_{\text{chiral}} $ have a six-fermion form.
+We can decouple it by introducing a novel HS transformation that involves triangular diagrams described in the Supplemental Material\cite{supp}.
 We end up with an effective bilinear theory:

 with